 |2000||4.3 million||9 million||14,335|

 That said, Southeast Austin has started to gain traction in recent history due to a number of infrastructure improvements and adjacency to major entertainment and industrial developments.
 Improvements to SH-130 and renovations and additions to ABIA have improved transportation in the area.
 Adjacency to the Circuit of the Americas and the new Tesla Gigafactory have drawn eyes and visitors to the area that otherwise may not have taken notice.

-Considering 36 million sf of office space has delivered in Austin since 2000, but less than 2 million sf has landed in Southeast Austin, it’s clear the area has not been riding the office wave along with other submarkets.2 However, with the volume of commercial projects under construction and proposed today, the area could soon be seeing a drastic increase in activity.
+Considering 36 million square feet of office space has delivered in Austin since 2000, but less than 2 million square feet has landed in Southeast Austin, it’s clear the area has not been riding the office wave along with other submarkets.2 However, with the volume of commercial projects under construction and proposed today, the area could soon be seeing a drastic increase in activity.